jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Your life wont get better until you think of a tools in the same way.
 The solution to your political and economic problems.
 Using red/blue philosophies is a recipe for living in the past.

 Everytime you listen to a political speech just notice how many times they talk.
 Once you ask yourself what tool am I getting to bring down taxes, cap the debt ceiling, fight climate change, then you'll talking solutions.
 Until then you'll be experincing societal collapse.

-## Did it work?
-Did you see the Matrix, which is asking did you see yourself playing the game more after reading this all

-## A Fond Farewell - Listing all the metaphors and saying goodbye

-I tried to make the history lesson as readable as possible.
-Almost all the topics and subjects are metaphors for the lessons Europe learned from going to the divine rights of kings, to the rousseau philosophy of political democracy and equality we live in today.
-Here they are:

-The frontline is Nicolo Machiavelli's "effectual truth".
-Machiavelli came from a poor family, whose father gave him many books from the recent printing press.
-Machiavelli was the first philosoper to get to read lots of different philosophy and history books, and he noticed trends.
-He told superstitious Europeans, they didn't need to put their faith in God, because we can keep looking for trends, master them, and start to overcome problems like hunger, disease, and all that.

-Soon later Galileo, Francis Bacon, and lots of other people, read this insight, and invented the Scientific Method, which systemized looking for "effectual truth" by simply testing Nature with instruments, and discovering the truth, not inventing it with reason.
-Hence it's the "point of contact" between a tool and it's use is an experiment.
-Thus the truth of the experiment is our guide, not the rules of the social heirarchy.

-Natural equality, the extras waiting to become protagonists, is from Thomas Hobbes.
-He lived during the English Civil War, when people were again sick of the king but didn't have different ruling philosophy to replace him with.
-Hobbes invented human equality by saying in Nature (he called it the State of Nature), all lifeforms live freely, thus why shouldn't humans.
-Hobbes said people should still be loyal to a king, yet not because he's divine, but because it's in the best interest to have a stable and firm government because when that goes away--as Hobbes was personally seeing--people turn horrible.
-Because the king wasn't divine, his power to rule came from the consent of the goverened, who are like him, equals.

-Something ... comes from John Locke.
-He came after Hobbes and agreed with his State of Nature, but said the people didn't need to put all their trust into a person as leader, but instead put their trust in the institution as leader.
-Meaning, the people should follow a president, not a king.
-That way the people can elect, new leaders while still getting the stability of government.
-Hence, the leader can always be a protagonist, and anyone who fights the will of the people, the people on the frontline, is an antagonist.

-Ruling philosophy, old philosopheis, comes from Rousseau.
-Rousseau merged all the thinking from Machiavelli to Locke, and said the people can't rule within the confines of an old philosophy.
-Thus, even though philosophers from Machiavelli to Locke were giving new philosophy, they didn't say to breakfree from the past.
-Rousseau say change it all, which is why the people used him during their revolutions, and why I talked about him above.
-We also need to change it all.

-The Sith and Jedi, protagonist and antagonist, is Hegel's Thesis, Antithesis, Synthesis dialectics.
-After centuries of histories, looked back at the trends, and said there was a ruling philosophy, whose problems manifested into a competitor, the two would eventually fight it out, and make a new ruling philosphy that merged the two together.
-He also said master–slave is a relationship that recurs throughout humanity, and is the reason we looked at Frederick Douglas and Neo, who while was the physical slave, his captors were the mental ones, bound to a horrible social system as much as Frederick was.
-Frederick's process of self-discovery, was how slaves realize their status and break free.

-Cyborgology, and majic, are Darwinism.
-The evolution of lifeforms based on their tools to collect resources.
-Life started out as simple organisms, and as these primitive lifeforms struggled to survive, they adapted better --biological--tools to do so.
-Eventually the benefits of biology maxed out with us, and so we have to continue evolution with tools.
-We similarly started to evolve (techvolve) with primitive tools, which slowly got better and better.

-Death star, Darth Blockbuster, and dark majic come from modern psychology.
-And this is the real reason I wrote this book.

-All of this is hard to understand.
-It seems simple because it's your life, and you think your opinions matter.
-But there's a reason we go to the doctor when we're feeling sick.
-They know the human antonmy, and we don't, even though we own one.

-So the question is, if these are the characters inside the repeating story of civlization, which one do you think you are?

 # EPILOGUE